Getting started with MultilingualPress 3

 To specify additional product characteristics for other languages, that are not addressed in the previous paragraphs, edit the product in the corresponding site within your multisite.

 Please note: WooCommerce shops for individual versions in different languages are independent of one another and have separate shopping carts, inventory etc. MultilingualPress merely links the content together.
-But we are currently working on a solution for a single stock shared by all shops in the multisite.
+But if you need a solution for a single stock shared by all shops in the multisite, we have another plugin that accomplishes that task: Central Stock for WooCommerce.

 Forward website visitors to the right language version